giocomai/cornucopia/README.md

 additional steps to get long-lived tokens, Facebook page tokens, etc. - more details below.

-Also, be mindful that the Meta APIs never, ever, return meaningful error messages, and the documentation has only few examples… as some queries work or not depending on the type of ad (its creatives/its format/etc.) or the type of organic post (is it a video? if so, is it a reel? etc.), there’s often some trial and error involved.
+Also, be mindful that the Meta APIs do not always return meaningful error messages, and the documentation has only few examples… as some queries work or not depending on the type of ad (its creatives/its format/etc.) or the type of organic post (is it a video? if so, is it a reel? etc.), there’s often some trial and error involved.

-More broadly, whenever you get an error message, don’t really look at what the error message says, but think creatively about what could be
-wrong: has my token expired? did I exceed query limit? did I include a field which was not available for this endpoint? did I use the wrong identifier (e.g. a post id instead of a video id, or vice versa)?
+More broadly, whenever you get an error message that is unclear, think creatively about what could be wrong: has my token expired? did I exceed query limit? did I include a field which was not available for this endpoint? did I use the wrong identifier (e.g. a post id instead of a video id, or vice versa)?

 ### Organic - Facebook pages and access tokens